 The Government recognises the important role that pubs play in urban and rural communities across the country.
-At Spring Budget 2017, the Chancellor announced a £1,000 business rates discount for public houses with a rateable value of up to £100,000 for one year from 1 April 2017.
+In a written ministerial statement on 27 January 2020, the Financial Secretary to the Treasury announced a £1,000 business rate discount for public houses with a rateable value of less than £100,000 for one year from 1 April 2020.